-This event really happened and it happened in the beginning of a very great change, a change that really was the result of this condition, although I could not have suspected that.
-I believed I had a head injury and other causes that explained the differences in my mind and body.
+This event happened in the beginning of a very great change, a change that was the result of this condition, although I could not have suspected that.
+I believed I had a head injury and other causes that explained the differences in my mind and body, I was told my distress was menopausal changes.
 I have to be direct and forthright because the facts are personal but they are required information that is necessary to understand what I have to write about.

 I went into therapy in 1983 when I was in a strange, new to me, kind of misery that seemed to have no physical causes.
-I had many new to me symptoms which I could not describe because there was no physical cause other than that I'd been told I was having 'post menopausal syndrome' after a complete hysterectomy.
+I had many new symptoms which I could not describe because there was no physical wound other than that I'd been told I was having 'post menopausal syndrome' after a complete hysterectomy.

 I had seen Dr. Phillip Rehngren a couple of times when this incident happened in his office.
 My husband had been with me in the previous visits, because he wanted to know what was the cause of the problems I'd been having.
 He was not there when this happened.

-During a session I suddenly said something that I had not thought about at all: .
+During a session I suddenly said something that I had not thought about:.
 I heard myself say: "I think I'm seeing the world through XXX's (my husbands') eyes.
-Its like his viewpoint is on top of mine and I'm looking up through it, and out of it, seeing everything the way it looks and sounds to him." ("It looks like there's another level up there."
-Today is 3-28-2012, I'm adding something that I'd forgotten about this incident, which returned to my mind yesterday.
-"It looks like there's another level up there."
-I'd forgotten that last remark but something happened yesterday that retrieved that part of the incident.
+Its like his viewpoint is on top of mine and I'm looking up through it, and out of it, seeing everything the way it looks and sounds to him."
+Then I heard myself say: "It looks like there's another level up there."

 After I said the words the telephone rang.
 He excused himself and answered it.
 After a minute or so I picked up a book laying near me on his desk and riffled through it.
 The book was a dictionary but not a typical dictionary.
-At some point in my browsing I paused to read the definition of a term that arrested my attention. but the definition didn't make sense.
+At some point in my browsing I paused to read the definition of a term that got . my attention.
+The definition didn't make sense.
 When Dr. Rehngren returned to me, I asked him what the definition meant:

 folie aux duex: the same disease shared by two people.